OfFalse/ae-top-trumps/README.md

 ### Accessibility and Performance Metrics

+Achieving a nominal (zero-error) report from automated auditing tools is a critical compliance checkpoint, particularly for interactive elements such as the user data collection form.
+This project utilised automated testing via WAVE, ARC Toolkit, Axe DevTools, and Lighthouse to ensure the user interface meets the WCAG 2.4 guidelines, which focus on Operable components and effective Navigation and Orientation.

 <img src="./assets/AE-Wireframe-Accessibility.jpg" alt="Lighthouse scores and WAVE, axe, and ARC DevTools accessiblity reports" width="1000px">

+Nominal results from these tools confirm robust compliance across essential WCAG 2.4 success criteria, ensuring the form is fully keyboard operable and logically navigable.
+Specifically, the audit results validate adherence to key criteria including SC 2.4.1 (Bypass Blocks), SC 2.4.3 (Focus Order), SC 2.4.4 (Link Purpose), SC 2.4.7 (Focus Visible), and SC 2.4.6 (Headings and Labels).

+By passing these automated checks, the form demonstrates foundational accessibility that enables all users, regardless of input method, to understand where they are on the page, navigate between fields, and complete the data submission process efficiently.

 ### Test-Driven Development

+The Skill List Component, which consumes and displays user skill data using the Carbon Design System table structure, was developed strictly using Test-Driven Development (TDD).
+This approach ensured that the required functionality—from structural rendering to data presentation—was validated by specific unit tests before implementation was complete, guaranteeing high test coverage and minimal regressions.

 <img src="./assets/AE-Wireframe-TDD.jpg" alt="TDD Phased approach to building the list component" width="1000px">

+The TDD cycle followed a progressive, three-stage implementation path:

+1. Component Shell and List Rendering
+   The initial TDD cycle focused on the fundamental Red (failing test) of rendering.
+A test was written to verify that the CDS table component's wrapper/container was successfully mounted and visible in the DOM, confirming the foundational structure of the list.
+The Green phase involved the minimal code necessary to satisfy this test, followed by refactoring to ensure proper state initialisation before proceeding.

+2. Header Verification
+   The second stage targeted the component's orientation elements.
+New tests were established to confirm the presence and correct content of the mandatory column headers.
+This verified that the CDS table structure correctly rendered the three required header cells: Title, Skill Level, and Actions.
+Tests failed until the component's template correctly mapped and displayed these specific string values.

+3. Item and Action Rendering
+   The final and most critical TDD phase involved testing the data presentation and interactive elements.
+Generic entries were used to test iteration and data binding to their appropriate table sections.

+This methodical TDD sequence ensured the list component was robust, visually accurate, and fully compliant with the expected keyboard navigation and semantic requirements validated in the accessibility reports.

 ## Analysis and Reflection